 Most property management companies were already using applications for rent collection, maintenance requests, or accounting.
 But COVID further accelerated property managers to automate other aspects of their business as well.

 Property management technology allows property managers to grow their portfolio and lets technology take care of mundane tasks.
+Here are the best property management technology trends from 2020:

 The insurgence of AI (Artificial Intelligence) has opened up many avenues for the property management industry.
 Smart property management companies are implementing AI-powered tools to gain a competitive edge.